George Beresford-Stooke: Governor of Sierra Leone (September 1947 – December 1952)

 Map of West Africa, 1922; British territories in pink.

 While Governor of Sierra Leone, he was also Chief Scout of that country.
 His time as governor corresponded with a troubling rise of the Crocodile Society in rural parts of the country.

 In 1951, Sir George revised the Constitution of Sierra Leone to expand the franchise to women in areas of the "interior" where, up until that point, only men were allowed the right-to-vote on local matters.
 Beresford-Stooke ordered government resources to go towards building health clinics and repairing roads on Tasso, Kagbeli, and Tumbu Islands which had long been overlooked by the government.
 Each island had a small handful of facilities run by the British government, however those facilities were all racially segregated into "European" and "African" sections.
 Beresford-Stooke ordered all of those facilities to be desegregated, and all new facilities to be built without racial segregation in mind with respects to new structures.
 In the city of Bo, local indigenous leaders requested more funds for school building and road repairs, Beresford-Stooke succeeded in getting those funds allocated and having the repairs completed before leaving office.
 Beresford-Stooke also requested and received help in increasingly "rural literacy" programs in the colony's interior.
 He ordered that signs which had hitherto only been painted in English, also be painted in the Sherbro, Mende and Temne languages so that locals who did not speak English were able to read them.
 Sir Milton Margai later said that if more colonial administrators "had been like Beresford-Stooke, Hodson, Wilkinson and Ransford Slater, colonialism would have had a better reputation.
 However, most simply were not."

 He retired from HMOCS in 1952, aged 55 (the normal retirement age for that Service at that time).

 Family

 He married Creenagh Lydia L. Richards, and in 1944 they adopted Peter (d.
 1 July 2024), and later, Cara, both from South Africa.

 Scouting

-During his second posting to Kenya, Sir George became friends with Robert Baden-Powell, 1st Baron Baden-Powell│Lord Baden-Powell who had retired there; also Sir George's wife Creenagh had been involved in Guiding.
+During his second posting to Kenya, Sir George became friends with Lord Baden-Powell who had retired there; also Sir George's wife Creenagh had been involved in Guiding.
 When they moved to Northern Rhodesia, Baden-Powell's son-in-law was also there with HMOCS in Lusaka, the Capital.